Nature’s Recipe Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

-Even when you consider the protein-boosting effect of the brewers yeast, this looks like the profile of a kibble containing a modest amount of meat.
+When you consider the protein-boosting effect of the potato protein in this recipe and pea protein contained in other recipes, this looks like the profile of a kibble containing a below-average amount of meat.

-Nature’s Recipe is a grain-based dry kibble using only a modest amount of various named meat meals as its main sources of animal protein, thus earning the brand 3 stars.
+Nature’s Recipe is a plant-based kibble using a below-average amount of various meats as its main sources of animal protein, thus earning the brand 3.5 stars.